REASONS FOR CHOOSING TO STUDY AT IFM

 Modern Library Facilities

 For an educational institution the library is the cornerstone of academic life.
 The two-floor IFM library has the capacity to serve information needs of scholars, professionals and the general public.
 The IFM library has more than 21,420 volumes of books with a sitting capacity of 450 people at a time.
 In additional to normal lending reference and special reserve collection, it houses a rich collection of about 3,500 World Bank Publications.
 There are four professional librarians and eight trained library assistant librarians who man the library.
-The Institute has a plan to raise the book stock by 2,000 volumes annually and increase the sitting capacity to 3000 by 2014.
 Apart from borrowing arrangements with other educational institutions such as the University of Dar es salaam library, the IFM library also has access to online resources including electronic journals and books.

 Modern Classrooms, Theatres and Well Equipped Computer Labs